c1am/profile-maker/README.md

 # Team Profile Generator

 ## Description
-This command-line application was created to generate a team profile based on using Node.js.
+This command-line application was created to generate a team profile based on user input in the terminal while using the inquirer module from Node.js.
 It takes in information about employees on a software engineerng team and then generates an HTML webpage that displays summaries for each person.

 ## User Story